zhangqinghua/hexo/source/_posts/JavaWorld/Advanced features Part 4, Get started with method references in Java.md

 ---
-title: Static classes and inner classes in Java
+title: Advanced features Part 4, Get started with method references in Java

+tag:
+- Advanced Java language features

 categories:
 - JavaWorld

-date: 2020-03-05
+date: 2020-03-05 00:00:04
 ---
 Nested (嵌套) classes are classes that are declared as members of others classes or scopes.
 Nested classed is one way to better organize your code.
 For example, say you have a non-nested class (also known as a top-level class) that stores objects in a resizable array, followed by an iterator class that returns each object.
 Rather than pollute the top-level class's namespace, you could declare the iterator class as a member of the rsizable array collection class.
 This works because the two are closely related.